Q Fever Treatment & Management

 Patients should follow up with their primary care provider to confirm complete recovery.
 Patients with endocarditis or a history of valvular disease may require referral to a cardiologist or cardiothoracic surgeon for possible valve replacement.

-Because of the risk of chronic infection, clinical and serologic follow-up for 2 years is recommended, particularly in individuals at risk.
+Because of the risk for chronic infection, clinical and serologic follow-up for 2 years is recommended, particularly in individuals at risk.
+Patients with an IgG phase I >1:512 twelve months after treatment should undergo closer serological and clinical follow-up as they may have the highest risk to progress to chronic Q fever.
+[41]

 The following includes a general summary of monitoring in acute and chronic Q fever.